jonmay/USC-CS662/index.md

 ### Contact us

-On Piazza, Slack, or in class/office hours.
+On Slack, or in class/office hours.
 Please do not email (unless notified otherwise).

 ### Topics
 (subject to change per instructor/class whim) (will not necessarily be presented in this order):